pashayevan/SnakeGame-Qt/README.md

 ### 🎮 How to Play

 1.Launch the game

 2.Click "Play" button

-3.Use arrow keys or WASD to control the snake
+3.Use arrow keys to control the snake

 4.Eat the golden food to grow and score points

 5.Avoid walls and your own tail

 6.Game speeds up every 5 points

 ### 🏗️ Project Structure